 The ability to obtain user and computer credentials while avoiding detection countermeasures is the holy grail for red teams or attackers wanting to compromise Active Directory.
-For this purpose, several attack techniques have been developed: LSASS injection, abusing Shadow Copy, NTFS volume parsing, ESE NT operations, sensitive attribute manipulation, etc. More info is available in the impressive synthesis from ADSecurity.org.
+For this purpose, several attack techniques have been developed: LSASS injection, abusing Shadow Copy, NTFS volume parsing, ESE NT operations, and sensitive attribute manipulation, to start.
+More info is available in the impressive synthesis from ADSecurity.org.

 DCShadow attackers no longer try to replicate data but will register new domain controllers in the targeted infrastructure to inject Active Directory objects or alter existing ones (by replacing the attributes’ content).
 The idea of a rogue domain controller is not new and has been mentioned in previous security publications, but it required invasive techniques (like installing a virtual machine with Windows Server) and logging on to a regular domain controller to promote the VM into a DC for the targeted domain.
 Not very discrete.

 To understand the genius behind DCShadow, it is important to grasp what a domain controller is and how it is registered in the Active Directory infrastructure.

 domain controller is

 As described in MS-ADTS (Active Directory Technical Specification), Active Directory is a multi-master architecture relying on dedicated services.
 The DC is the service (or the server hosting this service, depending on your point of view) which hosts the data store for AD objects and operates with other DCs to ensure that a local change to an object replicates correctly across all DCs.